felipecosta09/aws-modernization-with-cloud-one-fss/content/03_Automation/05_slack_integration.md

 ---

-In this integration, we will make a Lambda function send a Slack message every time that we have a new detection on Cloud One - File Storage Security, you can deploy this automation using the AWS Console, AWS CLI or Makefile.
+In this integration, we will make a Lambda function send a Slack message every time that we have a new detection in File Storage Security.
+You can deploy this automation using the AWS console, AWS CLI or Makefile.
 In this example we will demonstrate using the AWS CLI:

 ### Requirements